 - Assignment and sub-licensing: The agreement may or may not permit the licensee to assign or sub-license the intellectual asset.
 Even if these are allowed, they will be limited in scope, and issues may arise over whether either party’s actions breached the agreement.

-- Quality issues: The licensee may complain that the product being licensed lacks quality.
+- Quality issues: The licensee may complain that the licensed product lacks quality.
 Licensors make certain representations about the product that is being licensed, so when those statements turn out to be inaccurate, a dispute can easily arise.

 - Termination and renewal: Disputes are common when one party attempts to terminate or renew the licensing agreement.
 Alleged breaches and failure to perform may hinder renewal, while one party or the other may contest whether there were proper grounds to end the agreement.